aliyusifov99/petrobot/README.md

 ## Installation 🔧

-Instructions on setting up the project locally.
+You can download the project using git clone git@github.com:aliyusifov99/petrobot.git

 ## Usage 🚀